Assassination of Boris Nemtsov: Criticism of the official investigation

 At the end of October 2017, journalist David Satter published an article in the National Review about an unofficial public investigation of the assassination.
 The investigation was led by Igor Murzin, a St. Petersburg lawyer who specializes in auto accidents and the interpretation of videotape.
 Murzin's investigation makes claims of the official trial as being a cover-up, with real murderers never being under investigation.

 In June 2019, Parliamentary Assembly of the Council of Europe (PACE) called on the Russian authorities to re-open and continue the investigation, listing a number of what was called "serious concerns over its independence and effectiveness", and approved a report on the matter by Emanuelis Zingeris.
 PACE criticized the official version of the murder as "based on a severely flawed investigation and trial" and "inconsistent with the available evidence on numerous fundamental points".
 According to its unanimously approved resolution, alternative versions that Russian authorities have refused to explore are far more consistent with the available evidence.
 The Assembly invited states that have adopted Magnitsky laws to consider sanctions against those responsible for what it called "an investigation failure".

 Leonid Bershidsky of the Bloomberg View stated: "In recent months, Putin's propaganda machine has been vigorously inciting Russians against the 'fifth column' – those who protested against the annexation of Crimea and the Kremlin-instigated war in eastern Ukraine.
 Nemtsov was on every list of traitors published on the Internet and aired on state TV."
 In The Daily Telegraph, Ben Judah wrote that the Kremlin "either ordered or allowed [Nemtsov's murder] to happen", saying "Nothing Boris Nemtsov did was not bugged, tailed, filmed or monitored by the secret police.
 It is quite simply impossible that this man could have been shot dead without the Kremlin knowing there was a plot afoot to kill him."

 Some saw parallels with the murder of Sergey Kirov in 1934.
 Brian Whitmore, writing for Radio Free Europe, stated that the murder indicated the development of a "hybrid Great Terror campaign" against Putin's opposition.

 BBC News referred to an interview Nemtsov gave on 10 February, 17 days before his death, in which Russia's Sobesednik newspaper reported that Nemtsov said that his mother was afraid Russian President Vladimir Putin would kill him.
-He added that his 86-year-old mother is also afraid for the lives of Mikhail Khodorkovsky and Alexey Navalny.
+He added that his 86-year-old mother is also afraid for the lives of Mikhail Khodorkovsky and Alexei Navalny.
 When asked if he himself feared for his life, Nemtsov answered, "Yes, not as strongly as my mother, but still ..."
 After BBC News referred to the interview, on 27 February 2015, the Sobesednik posted an extended version of the original interview, in which Nemtsov reportedly added, "I am just joking.
 If I were afraid of Putin, I wouldn't be in this line of work."